 That concludes the triggers we often come across.
 I’d love to know what triggers you!
 Are they mentioned in this article?

 Nicolien Dellensen, Senior Consultant and behavioral specialist, contributes to Time To Grow Globals organizational performance and coaching practice.
 She’s creator and owner of the ’Sphere of Influence’ a comprehensive concept and (360) online tool about interactive dynamics.
-Join her and the rest of the team on our Time To Grow Global LinkedIn.
+Join us on our Time To Grow Global LinkedIn.